LiliaFramework/Lilia/documentation/docs/hooks/gamemode_hooks.md

 **Purpose**

 Runs just before a new character becomes active for the player.
-The client side receives the same event when the server begins loading the character.

 **Parameters**